ali322/reed_old/README.md

 ## Prerequirement

-- follow [Miniflux Documentation](https://miniflux.app/docs/installation.html) to deploy your service
+- follow [Miniflux Documentation](https://miniflux.app/docs/installation.html) to deploy your site
 - get api key from `Settings -> API Keys` of your site

 ## Download